-"We elaborated this plan based on the fact that the level of trust between the P5+1 and Iran was not even at point zero, it was below that figure.
+We elaborated this plan based on the fact that the level of trust between the P5+1 and Iran was not even at point zero. it was below that figure.
 To begin restoring trust and then move towards a mutually acceptable resolution, we had to start from something relatively easy. [...]
 In our view, the first small step from the Iranian side could be freezing the number of operating centrifuges, refraining from launching new centrifuges within the existing cascades, refraining from developing new cascades, refraining from feeding [UF6 - A.M.] gas into the cascade of already spinning centrifuges, etc. In return, the P5+1 could - after the verification by the IAEA, which is very important, refrain from imposing new sanctions - first, the unilateral ones.
 Then, while moving towards more complicated measures [...] the international community could even address Iran's concerns in the field of security, including confidence-building measures at sea.
 Respective steps were put into four stages which shaped the core of our plan.
-We believe such a scheme could be well efficient."74
+We believe such a scheme could be well efficient.74

 However, it was difficult for the U.S. diplomats to compromise with the Iranians, considering domestic pressure by Congress, which was inclined to maximize gains and minimize responsibilities of the U.S., with a significant fraction of Congress being ideologically opposed to any deal with Iran.
-However, the Obama administration, which engaged in secret bilateral negotiations with Iran in 2013, did its best to pave the road for such an agreement.
+Despite the opposition, the Obama administration went as far as to engage in secret bilateral negotiations with Iran in 2012 and did its best to pave the road for an agreement with Iran.
 Both the U.S. and Iranian leadership displayed a strong willingness to pursue the path of negotiations.